 May is National Bike Month, so we’re exploring ways to make commuting by bike easier and safer.
-Whether you ride your bike for fun, to get fit, save the environment or get around town, we’ve got recommendations on how to make cycling better for everyone.
-One way you can celebrate this year is participating in National Bike to Work Day, on May 19th.
-If this will be your first time biking to work or you’re nervous about jumping back into the saddle, here are a few tips to get you started.
+Whether you ride your bike for fun, to get fit, to save the environment, or just to get around town, we’ve got recommendations on how to make cycling better for everyone.
+One way you can celebrate this year is by participating in National Bike to Wherever Day, on May 20th (previously Bike to Work Day).
+If this will be your first time participating or you’re nervous about jumping back into the saddle, here are a few tips to get you started.

 Safety first.
 Before leaving the house, put on your helmet and reflective clothing to help with visibility.
 Depending on where you live, there may also be legal requirements for a front and back light.
 Both are especially important when cycling at night.
 While riding, watch for opening car doors and follow regular traffic laws.
 Once you reach your destination, be sure to lock your bike securely.

-Even if you won’t be able to bike to work this week, drivers can still help make the roads safer for cyclists.
+Even if you won’t be able to bike to wherever this week, drivers can still help make the roads safer for cyclists.
 While driving, keep these quick tips in mind:

 Pass with care.
 Give bicyclists a 3-foot buffer while passing, and on multi-lane roads, switch lanes to ensure there is plenty of room.